CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 InputControl can be used to control which inputs can some addresses send to your smart contracts functions.

+Furthermore you can allow your user to call a function with a defined inputs' order.

+Example: You want your client to call a function 3 times, first time with input value = 1, second value = 2 and third time value = 3.
+Input control can control that the desired values arrive in the desired order.

 <hr/>

 ## ✨ How to use ✨